BloodHoundAD/BloodHound-Tools/README.md

 ### Changelist:
-    High Value List,Users and Computers % attack path to Domain Admin added to Overview ACL privileges on Domain added to Critical Assets Legacy Systems added to Low Hanging Fruit
+    High Value List, % of Users and Computers that have attack path to Domain Admin added to Overview ACL privileges on Domain added to Critical Assets Legacy Systems added to Low Hanging Fruit
-    Foreign sessions added to Cross Domain Attack Added section for High Privileges view
+    Foreign sessions added to Cross Domain Attack Added section for High Privileges
-    Added section for Kerberos Delegation
+    Added section for Kerberos

     Bug fixes imported from pull request